EchNet/videosdr/docs/customizing_optin.md

   a[href='#anchor']
 ```

-The action is another block, usually a showModal.
+The action is another block, usually a showModal or navigate.

 ### addStylesheet